Sripad1003/Recipe_Realm/README.md

-# Recipe Relam
+# Recipe Realm

-Recipe Relam is a web application that allows users to generate recipes based on selected ingredients.
+Recipe Realm is a web application that allows users to generate recipes based on selected ingredients.
 With an intuitive interface and a smart chatbot for queries, you can easily discover new dishes using what you have at hand!

 ## Features